uf-mil/mil/Adding-to-the-Wiki.md

-Editing the RobotX Wiki
+Editing the NaviGator Wiki
 =====================

 Any team member can edit the wiki at any time.
-The contribution rules are much more lax than that of the regular RobotX repository, but there are still a few requirements.
+The contribution rules are much more lax than that of the regular NaviGator repository, but there are still a few requirements.

 * Use proper English spelling
 * Use proper formatting to make an easily readable page (Section headers, links, etc)